elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 === Population initialization <sec:population-init>
 The number of chromosomes in the initial population is determined by the `population_size` parameter and remains constant throughout the algorithm's execution.
 Two techniques are used in conjunction to initialize the population:
 - Random Initialization: generates a random permutation of cities for each chromosome, ensuring that all cities are included in the tour.
 This method provides a diverse starting point for the algorithm;
-- Convex Hull Initialization: involves generating a convex hull, forming an initial partial route using the cities on the boundary of the hull.
+- Greedy Convex Hull Initialization: involves generating the convex hull, which is used to initialize the tour using cities on the boundary.
 The remaining interior cities are then inserted into this partial tour one by one.
-Each of them is inserted at the position that results in the minimum incremental cost, calculated by finding the smallest increase in distance when placing the city between two existing cities in the partial tour @convex-hull-2023.
+Each of them is placed in the position that results in the minimum incremental cost, calculated by finding the smallest increase in distance when placing the city between two existing cities in the partial tour @convex-hull-2023.

-Empirical tests have shown that using the Convex Hull Initialization method alone can result in poor diversity within the initial population.
-This is primarily because all tours are initially constructed based on the same convex hull.
+Empirical tests have shown that using the Greedy Convex Hull Initialization method alone can result in poor diversity within the initial population.
+This is primarily due to the fact that all tours are initially constructed based on the same convex hull.
 The randomization introduced by inserting the internal cities in different positions is not sufficient to ensure a diverse population.
 To mitigate this issue, the Random Initialization technique has been integrated.
 The final population is then formed by combining both initialization methods, ensuring a diverse set of chromosomes that can effectively explore the solution space.
 The ratio of combination between the two is regulated through the `convex_hull_random_init_ratio` parameter.

 === Selection
-The goal of the selection operator is to choose individuals from the current population to create a new generation.
-The selection process is based on the fitness of each individual, which is determined by the total distance of the tour represented by the chromosome.
-This phase should aim at identifying the fittest individuals, however, to avoid premature convergence, it is also important to maintain diversity between the solutions.
+The goal of the selection operator is to choose individuals from the current population to create a new generation, based on the fitness of each individual.
+This phase should aim at identifying the fittest individuals; however, to avoid premature convergence, it is also important to maintain diversity between the solutions.
 The following selection schemes have been implemented:
 - Linear Ranking Selection: sorts individuals by increasing fitness and assign a rank $sigma_i$ to each individual $i$ in the population.
 The probability of selection is then given by $p_i = (2 sigma_i)/(N (N+1))$, where $N$ is the population size;
 - N-Tournament Selection: randomly selects $n$ individuals from the population and chooses the one with the best fitness.
 The process is repeated until the desired number of individuals is selected.
-The value of $n$ can be tuned to balance exploration and exploitation.
+The value of $n$ can be tuned to control the selection pressure, with larger values leading to a stronger focus on the fittest individuals.
+The size of the tournament is controlled by the `selection_tournament_size` parameter.

 === Crossover
 The aim of the crossover operator is to combine two parent chromosomes to create offspring that inherit characteristics from both parents.
 The following crossover methods have been implemented:
 - Order Crossover (OX): selects a random subsection from one parent and copies it directly to the offspring.
 The remaining cities are then filled in the order they appear in the other parent, preserving the relative order of cities outside the copied section;

 - Edge Recombination Crossover (ERX): focuses on preserving edges rather than simply city positions.
 It constructs an offspring by prioritizing edges present in either parent.
-It works by building a list of neighboring cities for each city from both parents and then iteratively selecting the next city based on which has the fewest available unvisited neighbors @larranaga-genetic-algorithms-TSP-1999.
+It works by building a list of connected cities for each city from both parents and then iteratively selecting the next city based on which has the fewest available unvisited neighbors @larranaga-genetic-algorithms-TSP-1999.

 === Mutation
 Mutation is intended to introduce variability into the population by altering the chromosomes of individuals.
 This helps to maintain genetic diversity and prevent premature convergence.
 The following mutation methods have been implemented: